Five common small writing mistakes that destroy an article

 The phrase “discrete statistical distribution” when we write in this form is not clear.
 Because, there are many types of discrete statistical distributions, for example, binomial, discrete uniform, geometric and poison distributions.

-When we write the sentence like above, it means that we are using all types of discrete distributions.
+When we write a sentence like the above, it means that we are using all types of discrete distributions.
 Hence, readers will get confused and cannot justify the scientific method used in our article containing the sentence.

 We can use “discrete statistical distribution” when we explain the definition of discrete distribution that is applicable in general.